The Acoustical Society’s website has Education and Outreach resources including:

 All acousticians, professional and student alike, participate in the long tradition of acoustics education: communicating the technical content of our science and its importance to others.
 The Committee on Education in Acoustics (EdCom) of the ASA is the home for all of these acoustics educators.
 As an administrative committee, the EdCom is charged with exploring, proposing, and implementing activities for improving and promoting education in acoustics at all levels.

 ASA is proud to partner with the AAPT PTRA Program.
 AAPT PTRA’s mission is to improve the teaching and learning of physics and physical science for all teachers and students in the United States.
-The PTRAs are focusing one aspect of their workshops for teachers in 2011 on the Sound and Music activity kits and the Middle School Activities developed with the ASA.

 THE SCIENCE OF SOUND